cjpais/writing/serve/day/oct15_2020/index.md

 * `git push origin master`
 * ping webserver to update

+This means as soon as I start writing in the morning updates will start to be published.
+Great.
+Now I don't have to think at all.

 ## Podcast Controls

 Going forward there MUST be controls to seek the podcast (or have clips of it) where I bookmarked.
 For now this is okay, but I am not happy, and the site is too static to handle this currently.
 This will be another reason to move to `Reflect`